HautaniemiLab/jellyfish/README.md

 ### `subclones.tsv`

-Subclonal compositions are given as the clonal prevalence of each subclone in each sample.
-Clonal prevalences should sum to 1 in each sample.
+Subclonal compositions are represented by the clonal prevalence of each subclone in each sample.
+The clonal prevalences in a sample must sum to 1.

 #### Example